arvindand/llm-deliberate/README.md

 ## Overview

-Deliberate is an experimental research tool for studying multi-model responses, ranking/judging behavior, and (optionally) **multi-round deliberation with convergence detection**.
+Deliberate is an experimental tool for studying multi-model responses, ranking/judging behavior, and (optionally) **multi-round deliberation with convergence detection**.

 You can use it in a few common modes: